studiomeyer-io/.github/profile/README.md

 Built by [Matthias Meyer](https://github.com/madetocreate) in Germany.

-*Running a web agency with 13 AI agents doing 80% of the work.*
+*Running a web agency with 20+ AI agents and 680+ MCP tools · 58 MCP server, doing 80% of the work.*

 </div>